|

 The fragrance is wonderful - just brushing past the plant will release the aroma and it lingers for a long time.

 They grow best in a well drained soil and like sun.
-I have some in my back garden which faces north east and some in my front which faces south east - they can be about 2 weeks apart in flowering.
+I have some in my back garden which faces north east and some in my front which faces south west - they can be about 2 weeks apart in flowering.

 They make an excellent low hedge around flower beds also, plant some around your vegetable patch so that the bees can help you out.